 - Choose a site that has accepted students in the past or has expressed interest in working with a psychology student.
-A list of past sites is available.
+A list of possible sites is available.

 - Contact the Cooperative Education office about its list of placement sites and the needs of those sites.

 - Develop a practicum on your own by talking with the supervisor of a potential placement site.
 Dr. David Lutz, psychology practicum supervisor, must then approve your arranged practicum.

 Applying to PSY 499